sudheerj/reactjs-interview-questions/README.md

 140. ### What is React Intl?

-     The *React Intl* library makes internalization in React straightforward, with off-the-shelf components and an API that can handle everything from formatting strings, dates, and numbers, to pluralization.
+     The *React Intl* library makes internationalization in React straightforward, with off-the-shelf components and an API that can handle everything from formatting strings, dates, and numbers, to pluralization.
 React Intl is part of *FormatJS* which provides bindings to React via its components and API.

    **[⬆ Back to Top](#table-of-contents)**